Skald: Against the Black Priory: Reception

-Skald: Against the Black Priory received "mixed or average" reviews from critics, earning an average score of 76 out of 100 based on 13 critic reviews, according to the review aggregation website Metacritic.
+Skald: Against the Black Priory received "generally favorable" reviews from critics, earning an average score of 76 out of 100 based on 13 critic reviews, according to the review aggregation website Metacritic.

 Rock Paper Shotgun enjoyed how it modernized 1980s-era game design.
 Though they experienced several bugs, they gave Skald an enthusiastic recommendation, saying that its charm overwhelmed the minor annoyances they encountered.
 PC Gamer praised how the horror atmosphere intruded on a typical fantasy world, turning it occasionally surprising and disturbing.
 Eurogamer said that it "exudes grisly character" but felt it did not offer anything beyond what other retro role-playing games did.
 They also found the combat occasionally frustrating because of the indistinct pixel art and limited potential for positioning.

 Slant Magazine and RPG Fan felt that the retro aesthetics hampered the user interface.
 Slant also felt combat was imbalanced, making some game mechanics less relevant once characters became very powerful, especially in regards to the "ballooning health and mana bars".
 However, they enjoyed the story and said that Skald builds upon its influences in interesting, new ways, giving the game a score of 3.5 stars out of 5.
 RPGFan praised its graphics, atmosphere, and story.
 Despite some bugs, which they said were being worked on, they said recommended it as a nostalgic role-playing game that channels various Commodore 64 games from the 1980s.
 PCGamesN felt the combat eventually became a chore, especially given what they felt was a lack of balance.
 They said this resulted in repetitively choosing the best option rather than exploring alternatives, even on higher difficulty levels.
 However, they enjoyed the quests and lore, and they said they would eagerly play a sequel that fixed some of the issues they had.

 Swen Vincke, founder of Larian Studios, praised the game.